Rubinstein–Taybi syndrome: History

 Rubinstein–Taybi syndrome was first unofficially mentioned in a French orthopedic medical journal in 1957 by Greek physicians' doctors: Michail, Matsoukas, and Theodorou.
 The medical journal reported a case concerning a seven-year-old boy with radically deviated/arched thumbs, long nose, muscular hypotonia, along with physical and mental underdevelopment.
-At this point in time the case study mentioned by the Greek physicians was considered to be an anomaly due to the fact that there hadn't been any other reported cases of children with these specific physical and mental characteristics.
+At this point in time the case study mentioned by the Greek physicians was considered to be an anomaly due to the fact that there had not been any other reported cases of children with these specific physical and mental characteristics.
 The doctors accredited with discovering the syndrome and therefore bear its name-sake were unaware of this journal at the time of their discovery.
 However, it is acknowledged that the 1957 case reported in the French journal of orthopedic medicine is most likely the first reported case of RTS.

 Dr. Jack Herbert Rubinstein, an American pediatrician reported assessing a three-year-old girl with unusual facial and digital findings in 1958.
 Similarly, that same year Rubinstein had evaluated another child with similar characteristics, this time a seven-year-old boy.
 Having sensed a striking similarity between these two unrelated cases Rubinstein tried distributing photos and information concerning these two cases to other clinics in the U.S. from 1959 to 1960.
 Rubinstein graduated from Harvard Medical School and worked as the director of the Hamilton County Diagnostic Clinic for the Mentally Retarded.
 He has worked in behavioral and developmental pediatrics for many years prior to the discovery of this new syndrome.

 In 1961, Dr. Hooshang Taybi, an Iranian-American pediatric radiologist, reported having assessed a three-year-old boy that appeared to have the same syndrome as described by Rubinstein.
-During the summer of 1963 Dr. Taybi reported having evaluated seven children with characteristics such as broad thumbs and great toes, "unusual" facial features, and intellectual disabilities – these findings went on to appear in the American Journal of Diseases of Children documenting these characteristics as a syndrome.
-Dr. Hooshang Taybi graduated from Tehran University School of Medicine and worked for the Ministry of Health.
-Later in his career he taught and practiced pediatric radiology in Oklahoma and Indiana.
+During the summer of 1963, Dr. Taybi reported having evaluated seven children with such characteristics as broad thumbs and great toes, "unusual" facial features, and intellectual disabilities – these findings went on to appear in the American Journal of Diseases of Children documenting these characteristics as a syndrome.
+Dr. Hooshang Taybi was graduated from Tehran University School of Medicine and worked for the Ministry of Health.
+Later in his career, he taught and practiced pediatric radiology in Oklahoma and Indiana.
 He had identified three new syndromes with his colleagues, among them is Rubinstein–Taybi syndrome.

-In 1992 the first genetic abnormalities that act as markers for Rubinstein-Taybi syndrome were identified.
+In 1992, the first genetic abnormalities that act as markers for Rubinstein-Taybi syndrome were identified.
 These abnormalities are said to affect either chromosome 16 or chromosome 22.
 The specific chromosome impacted by a mutation determines the type of Rubinstein–Taybi syndrome that may occur.
-A mutation of the CREBP gene on chromosome 16 gives rise to the first form of RTS (most common).
+A mutation of the CREBBP gene on chromosome 16 gives rise to the first form of RTS (most common).
 While a mutation of the EP300 gene on chromosome 22 is characteristic of the second form of RTS.